1. Multiple listing services

 Local real estate groups manage databases of home sale prices and other details.
 These databases are known as multiple listing services (MLS).
 The list of comparable sales an agent shows you in her “free market estimate” comes from the MLS.
 All those house listings you see on Zillow, Trulia and Realtor.com?
 They’re all pulled from MLS data.

 You can access MLS information about completed sales without asking an agent to spend time and effort preparing an estimate for you.
-Many newspapers run weekly listings of recent home sales, typically in an agreement with the local MLS.
-Find out when the data is published (usually on the weekend) and scan for houses near you to build a neighborhood database.

-Federal Housing Finance Agency (FHFA)
+2. Federal Housing Finance Agency (FHFA)

 Another great source of house price trend data is available monthly through the Federal Housing Finance Agency.
 The data offered is based on mortgages refinanced through Fannie Mae and Freddie Mac, which buy mortgages from lenders to keep cash flowing through the home lending system.

 For instance, the Federal Housing Finance Agency Price Index reported that house prices rose 17.7% nationally from the second quarter of 2021 to the second quarter of 2022.2

 You can use the House Price Calculator to apply the trend data to your house.

 Advantages: FHFA data shows where markets are heating up and cooling down, giving you additional context for a real estate estimate.